Dance & Choreography BA(Hons)

 Our dance & choreography graduates have worked as:

-• Dance production and management consultants
+• Dance production or management consultants

-• Arts and health practitioners
+• Community arts and health practitioners

 How to apply